Take a look at your website.

 Corporate websites often spend far too much time talking about themselves.

 The brilliant Jon Williams gave a talk to our constructing excellence group recently.
-He suggested that if you’re dressing a tender and the balance of “you” to “we” in your writing isn’t at least 50/50, but ideally 60/40, you won’t win that tender.
+He suggested that if you’re preparing a tender and the balance of “you” to “we” in your writing isn’t at least 50/50, but ideally 60/40, you won’t win that tender.

 The same is true of your website.
 People come looking not for shopping lists of things they never want to buy and you don’t really provide, or to find out how many employees you have or how rich you are.
 They come looking for information on how you can help them with the problem they have.